 • Create Recruitment Ads and Write Research Documentation

 • Create Sales Prospecting Letters and Written Scripts

 • Repurpose Print and Digital Assets for Various Media

 • Create, Maintain and Distribute Corporate Style Guide Assets

 "I excel at writing about successful enterprises, some of which I've been fortunate enough to help formulate or at least help steer into lucrative ideas worth pursuing.

-"Most rewarding is writing about achievers, their accomplishments and their satisfied customers.
-These are the often overlooked, yet well deserved tributes most people will never get to celebrate during their fleeting business careers."
+"Most satisfying for me is writing about achievers, their accomplishments and their satisfied customers.
+These are the often overlooked, yet well deserved tributes for which most people will never receive attribution during their fleeting business careers.